If you’ve divorced a narcissist you know, first-hand, how a narcissistic father can emotionally harm his children.

 We take our families for granted – it’s natural that we do.
 Each family is a miniature sociological experiment, with its own set of unwritten rules, secrets, and nuanced behavioral patterns.
 We take our mom and dad for granted; like this must be what it’s like for everyone.
 Your dad may have been narcissistic, but you just assumed that all fathers were like him.

-Here are some signs that your dad had narcissistic tendencies or was an outright narcissist.
+Here are some signs that your father had narcissistic tendencies or was an outright narcissist.

 - Dad was self-centered and pretty vain.
 He had an inflated sense of self-importance that led him to believe he was superior and entitled to only the best.